dakc/merodb/README.md

 ##### ・getDocumentNumAffected
 @returns: number of documents

-It will return the number of number of documents collections affected after update and delete process.
+It will return number of documents in a collection affected after update or delete process.
 ```
 var searchCondition = { id: { $lt: 2 } };
 var documentName = "user"